kaltura/developer-platform-docs/documentation/player-portal/ios/interactive-media-ads-ios.md

 player.removeFromSuperview()
 ```

-2. When not including ads, the PlayerEvent observed events start occuring after calling prepare().
+2. When not including ads, the PlayerEvent observed events start occurring after calling prepare().
 When including ads, none of the PlayerAd events occur after calling prepare().

-To resolve this issue and get `autoPlay` with ads please make sure to call play() before those events start occuring.
+To resolve this issue and get `autoPlay` with ads please make sure to call play() before those events start occurring.

 ```swift
 // Firstly call prepare